NicolasKheirallah/NextJs-M365-Blog/data/blog/Preparing-for-Copilot-Part-1.md

 - In Outlook, Copilot can help you compose emails, find contacts, and even schedule meetings for you and remind you relevant emails.

 Copilot will also enhance your productivity as it can help you to create content more efficiently and accurately by providing you with suggestions for text, formatting, and code.
 This can help you to deliver higher-quality work in less time.

-Microsoft 365 Copilot is more than just a tool, it is a partner that helps you to achieve your goals.

 ## What can Copilot do for us as an organization?